Abuse of Kylie Freeman: Capture of Kenneth Freeman

 Found living in Suzhou, authorities waited to arrest Freeman until he transited to Hong Kong, because the US had no extradition treaty with the government of China, but did with the government of Hong Kong.
 On the evening of May 1, 2007, Freeman was caught at the Lok Ma Chau Control Point.
 He injured himself and four local police with the ensuing fight.
-Four months later, he agreed to US extradition, and returned to the United States on October 18, 2007 (via Fairchild Air Force Base).
+Four months later, he agreed to extradition, and returned to the United States on October 18, 2007.

 Prosecution

 In the United States District Court for the Eastern District of Washington, Kenneth Freeman was tried under Judge Lonny R. Suko on one federal charge of producing child pornography in Washington, and two Oregonian charges: possessing child pornography and "interstate transportation of a minor for purposes of engaging in unlawful sexual activities."
 Freeman pled guilty to all three charges in December 2008.

 I've been molested and raped.
 I've been dressed up like a hooker and given dirty lines to say in front of a camera. […] When I was told how many people have viewed these images and videos, I thought my pulse would stop.
 Thinking about all those sick perverts viewing my body being ravaged and hurt like that makes me feel like I'm raped by each and every one of them.